Leave site Skip to content

 Trespassing

-Trespassing on private land is usually a civil matter, rather than a criminal offence, meaning police may not attend unless damage or harassment occurs.
+Trespassing on private land is usually a civil matter for your local council, rather than a criminal offence, meaning police may not attend unless damage or harassment occurs.

 Was this page useful?
 Tell us about your experience.